Hortenkommune/winrm-rdp-rebinding-tasks/README.md

 # winrm-rdp-rebinding-tasks
-Scheduled tasks that rebinds winrm and rdp processes to new cert
+Scheduled tasks that rebinds winrm and rdp processes to newly refreshed certificates.

+To implement, search&replace "Intern-ServerCert" into whatever you Certificate Template Name is.
+Setting up certificate template and autoenrolling is out of scope for this git.

 Scripts do the work, and are triggered by a scheduled task.
-The task i created through a powershell-scriptlet that adds all nessecary Trigger Variables:
+The task is created through a powershell-scriptlet that adds all nessecary Trigger Variables:

 ```
 New-CertificateNotificationTask -PSScript C:\Scripts\SetWinRMCert.ps1 -Channel System -Type Replace -Name "Reconfigure WinRM certificate when certificate is renewed"